Hollywood writers begin strike, late-night shows go dark - KESQ

 AP Film Writer

-NEW YORK (AP) — Late-night TV shows including “The Tonight Show” and “The Daily Show” will begin airing reruns as unionized writers soured by Hollywood’s low pay in the streaming era went on strike Tuesday for the first time in 15 years.
+NEW YORK (AP) — Late-night TV shows including “The Tonight Show” and “The Daily Show” will begin airing reruns Tuesday as unionized screenwriters soured by diminished pay in the streaming era went on strike for the first time in 15 years.

+Some 11,500 film and television writers represented by the Writers Guild of America put down their pens and laptops after failing to reach a new contract with the trade association that represents Hollywood studios and production companies.

 The labor dispute could have a cascading effect on TV and film productions depending on how long the strike lasts, and it comes as streaming services are under growing pressure from Wall Street to show profits.

-The Writers Guild of America’s 11,500 unionized screenwriters prepared to picket after negotiations with studios, which began in March, failed by Monday’s deadline to yield a new contract.
-All script writing is to immediately cease, the guild informed its members.
+Late-night television was the first to feel the fallout, just as it was during the 2007 writers strike that last for 100 days.

-Along with NBC’s “The Tonight Show,” and Comedy Central’s “Daily Show,” ABC’s Jimmy Kimmel Live” all made plans for reruns through the week.
+All of the top late-night shows, which are staffed by writers that pen monologues and jokes for their hosts, immediately went dark.
+NBC’s “The Tonight Show,” Comedy Central’s “Daily Show,” ABC’s Jimmy Kimmel Live,” CBS’s “The Late Show” and NBC’s “Late Night” all made plans for reruns through the week.

+NBC didn’t immediately comment on plans for “Saturday Night Live.”
+The sketch show is scheduled to air a new episode Saturday hosted by Pete Davidson.

+“Everyone including myself hope both sides reach a deal.
+But I also think that the writers’ demands are not unreasonable,” host Stephen Colbert said on Monday’s “Late Show.”

+The strike’s impact on scripted series and films will take longer to notice; those with finished scripts are permitted to continue shooting.
+During the 2007 strike, late-night hosts eventually returned to air and improvised their way through shows.

+One late-night show won’t go dark.
+Fox News’ “Gutfeld!” with Greg Gutfeld will continue airing new episodes, Fox said Tuesday.

-The guild is seeking higher minimum pay, less thinly staffed writing rooms, shorter exclusive contracts and a reworking of residual pay — all conditions the WGA says have been diminished in the content boom driven by streaming.
+The writers’ guild is seeking higher minimum pay, less thinly staffed writing rooms, shorter exclusive contracts and a reworking of residual pay — all conditions it says have been diminished in the content boom driven by streaming.

-“The companies’ behavior has created a gig economy inside a union workforce, and their immovable stance in this negotiation has betrayed a commitment to further devaluing the profession of writing,” the WGA said in a statement.
+“The companies’ behavior has created a gig economy inside a union workforce,” the WGA said in a statement.

-Picket lines were planned throughout Los Angeles and in New York later Tuesday.
-The WGA is to picket first outside the Manhattan building where NBCUniversal is holding an event for advertisers to its streaming service, Peacock.
+Picket lines were planned Tuesday in Los Angeles and New York, including outside the Manhattan building where NBCUniversal is holding an event for advertisers to its streaming service, Peacock.

-Demonstrations in Los Angeles are planned outside the offices of Walt Disney Co., Netflix, Amazon, Universal, Warner Bros., Paramount, CBS and Sony.
+In Los Angeles, writers plan to demonstrate outside the offices of Walt Disney Co., Netflix, Amazon, Universal, Warner Bros., Paramount, CBS and Sony.

-The Alliance of Motion Picture and Television Producers, the trade association that bargains on behalf of studios and production companies, said it presented an offer with “generous increases in compensation for writers as well as improvements in streaming residuals.”
+The Alliance of Motion Picture and Television Producers, which represents studios and productions companies, said it presented an offer with “generous increases in compensation for writers as well as improvements in streaming residuals.”

-In a statement, the trade association said that it was prepared to improve its offer “but was unwilling to do so because of the magnitude of other proposals still on the table that the guild continues to insist upon.”
+The trade association said in a statement that it was prepared to improve its offer “but was unwilling to do so because of the magnitude of other proposals still on the table that the guild continues to insist upon.”

-At issue is how writers are compensated in an industry where streaming has changed the rules of Hollywood economics.
-Writers say they aren’t being paid enough, TV writer rooms have shrunk too much and the old calculus for how residuals are paid out needs to be redrawn.

-“The survival of our profession is at stake,” the guild has said.

 Streaming has exploded the number of series and films that are annually made, meaning more jobs for writers.
-But WGA members say they’re making much less money and working under more strained conditions.
-Showrunners on streaming series receive just 46% of the pay that showrunners on broadcast series receive, the WGA claims.
+But writers say they’re making less than they used to while working under more strained conditions.

 Many studios and production companies are slashing spending.
 The Walt Disney Co. is eliminating 7,000 jobs.
 Warner Bros.
 Discovery is cutting costs to lessen its debt.
 Netflix has pumped the breaks on spending growth.